appsbotta/SimpleDVC/README.md

-# WrokFlow of the Project
+# WorkFlow of the Project

 1. Create env
 ```bash